ridiculousfish/libdivide/README.md

 speedup you can achieve on your CPU using the [benchmark](#benchmark-program) program.

+libdivide is compatible with 8-bit microcontrollers, such as the AVR series: [the CI build includes a AtMega2560 target](test/avr/readme.md).
+Since low end hardware such as this often do not include a hardware divider, libdivide is particulary useful.

 See https://libdivide.com for more information on libdivide.

 # C++ example